Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia State has combined with its opponents to score more than 51.5 points in four of five games this season.
+- Georgia State and its opponents have gone over the current 51-point total in four of five games this season.

-- UL Monroe has combined with its opponents to score more than 51.5 points in two games this season.
+- UL Monroe's games have gone over 51 points in two opportunities this season.

-- The two teams combine to score 31.7 points per game, 19.8 less than the total in this contest.
+- The combined points per game average of the two teams, 31.7, is 19.3 points fewer than Saturday's over/under.

-- The 69.8 points per game these two squads have surrendered to opponents this season are 18.3 more than the 51.5 over/under in this contest.
+- These two squads surrender a combined 69.8 points per game, 18.8 more than this contest's over/under.

-- The 51.5-point over/under for this game is two points below the 53.5 points per game average total in Warhawks games this season.
+- The 51-point total for this game is 2.5 points below the 53.5 points per game average total in Warhawks games this season.

 Georgia State Stats and Trends

-- Thus far this season Georgia State has two wins against the spread.
+- So far this year Georgia State has two wins against the spread.

-- Georgia State's games this year have hit the over on four of five set point totals (80%).
+- Georgia State's games this year have gone over the total in four out of five opportunities (80%).

-- The Panthers have turned the ball over nine times this season, one more turnover than the Warhawks have forced (8).
+- This year, the Panthers have turned the ball over nine times, one more than the Warhawks' takeaways (8).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.